Approved: March 24, 2017

 g) other degrees or professional titles, such as MBA, P.Eng., must be specified when the area of study is relevant to the member’s psychological practice;

-h) a member must not qualify his/her title by citing membership in professional associations (e.g., OPA, OAPA, CPA, APA, CRHSP); and
+h) members must not qualify their title by citing membership in professional associations (e.g., OPA, OAPA, CPA, APA, CRHSP); and

-i) a member may qualify his/her title by citing a credential relevant to the practice of psychology in Ontario and issued by a recognized professional credentialing body where that organization conducts a formal written or oral examination of each applicant’s knowledge, skills and qualifications.
+i) members may qualify their title by citing a credential relevant to the practice of psychology in Ontario and issued by a recognized professional credentialing body where that organization conducts a formal written or oral examination of each applicant’s knowledge, skills and qualifications.

 Practical Application: A member should make reasonable effort to correct others who misrepresent the member’s professional qualifications or associations.
 Similarly, a member should not permit, counsel or assist individuals who are not members to represent themselves as offering psychological services, except under supervision, or as either a psychologist or psychological associate.

 Practical Application: Members may not use titles or designations such as “sport psychologist” or “community psychologist” as these titles do not represent areas of practice as set out in the registration guidelines.
 Members with expertise in such areas may, however, use descriptors such as “having expertise in…” or “practice restricted to…”

 Members must not knowingly make public statements that are false, misleading or fraudulent, concerning their psychological services or professional activities or those of persons or organizations with which they are affiliated.
 Accordingly, members must not misrepresent directly or by implication their professional qualifications such as education, experience, or areas of competence.
 Moreover, members must not misrepresent their qualifications by listing or displaying any affiliations with an organization that might be construed as implying the sponsorship or certification of that organization.
 Members may list or display an affiliation only if such sponsorship or certification does, in fact, exist.

 6.3 Promotion of Professional Practice